jonhiggins15/Spies/README.md

 # Spies bitch

 Currently need to work on:
-  Main page after a user joins a room
+  Main page after a user joins room make sure user stays logged in after the page changes